myphysicslab/myphysicslab/src/docs/Customizing.md

 Some useful utilities available in Terminal:

-+ `help` shows useful commands, and whether the current application is simple or advanced compiled.
++ `help` shows useful commands, and the compilation date.

 + `vars` shows the names of available variables.
 For example there are usually variables named `app` for the application and `sim` for the simulation.